-Trips are coordinated either by the Explorers Coordinator or by a volunteer.
+Each trip is coordinated by a staff member, parent volunteer, or Mountaineers volunteer leader.
 The Trip Coordinator will get necessary permits and reserve campgrounds if needed, plan the itinerary, complete the trip sheet to give to all participants, arrange for group gear and arrange meals for overnight programs.
 Trip Coordinators will also help arrange carpools.
-Trip Coordinators should submit receipts for meals, campgrounds and any necessary supplies for reimbursement.
+Trip Coordinators should submit receipts for meals, campgrounds, and any necessary supplies for reimbursement.
 Participants bring their own lunches, but breakfasts and dinners are prepared as a group, and the Trip Coordinator will assign youth to help with tasks around camp.
-Participants are expected to help carry group gear (ropes, anchors, stoves, tents, etc.).
+Parents on the trip should help share kitchen and campground leadership.
+Participants are expected to help carry group gear (ropes, anchors, stoves, tents, etc).